Want to jump straight to the best ETF broker? Check out Interactive Brokers.

 2. VanEck Vectors Oil Services ETF (OIH)

-As its name suggests, the VanEck Vectors Oil Services ETF focuses entirely on the oil industry of the United States by tracking the MVIS U.S. Listed Oil Services 25 Index.
+The VanEck Vectors Oil Services ETF focuses entirely on the oil industry of the United States by tracking the MVIS U.S. Listed Oil Services 25 Index.

 The fund has over $926 million in holdings contained within just 25 funds, but fees are low at just 0.35%.
 Shares of the VanEck Vectors Oil Services ETF are suitable complements for both short- and long-term investors but should be balanced out with shares of a total market index fund to limit risk.